 License or Certificate:

-- Possession of a current Certified Public Accountant (CPA) license.
+- Possession of a Certified Public Accountant (CPA) licenses is desirable.

 - Valid California class C driver’s license with satisfactory driving record.